 Being a millennial, you will always find yourself on the receiving end of financial advice which either seems over your head or something apparently impossible.
-Majority of the personal finance articles don’t take into account the unique state the current generation is going through.
-Around a quarter of 18 to 34 year olds have a bachelor’s degree but this degree comes with a cost.
-A staggering 75% of recipients of bachelor’s degree have taken out student loans and their median debt hovers around $35,000.
-In fact, as per a recent survey 35% of recent graduates would even love to sell off their body part in order to get rid of their debt.
+The majority of the personal-finance articles don’t take into account the unique state the current generation is going through.
+Around a quarter of 18 to 34-year-olds have a bachelor’s degree but this degree comes with a cost.
+A staggering 75% of recipients of bachelor’s degrees have taken out student loans and their median debt hovers around $35,000.
+In fact, as per a recent survey, 35% of recent graduates would even love to sell off their body parts to get rid of their debt.

 When used in the right way, credit cards are more like valuable tools which help you build credit and offer you practical and useful money management skills.
-There are numerous reward credit cards which offer benefits like redeemable points for cash back and travel but making such cards work takes diligence and planning.
-If it’s your first card, make sure you choose one which doesn’t allow you to accumulate lot of interest rate.
-Also remember that the perks won’t be worth if you only use the card for emergencies.
+Numerous reward credit cards offer benefits like redeemable points for cashback and travel but making such cards work takes diligence and planning.
+If it’s your first card, make sure you choose one which doesn’t allow you to accumulate a lot of interest rate.
+Also, remember that the perks won’t be worth it if you only use the card for emergencies.

-There is just something great and nice about Starbucks which you think you can’t give up.
+There is just something great about that Starbucks you think you can’t give up.
 But no, this is also something that should be stopped immediately.
-Cutting down on all your money-draining habits is pretty hard but you have to start out small and gradually move towards the bigger options.
+Cutting down on all your money-draining habits is pretty hard but you have to start small and gradually move towards the bigger options.
 If you could even save $1000 in a year, that is even a good option for you.

 Another way out is to automate all your accounts.
 If you are not much habituated with saving, put your accounts on an auto-pilot so that you can save enough without having to remember the date of saving.
 The pre-fixed amount will automatically be transferred from your checking account to your savings account.

-Therefore, if you’re wondering about the ways in which you can save money despite being a millennial so as to stay on the right financial track, take into account the tips mentioned above.
+Therefore, if you’re wondering about how you can save money despite being a millennial to stay on the right financial track, take into account the tips mentioned above.